-Remove the rolls from the oven and turn on your oven to 350 degrees.
+Remove the rolls from the oven and turn on your oven to 350°F.

 Brush the rolls with egg.
 Once heated, bake the rolls for 22-25 minutes or until the tops are golden brown in color.

-Remove from the oven.
+Remove the rolls from the oven.
 Another option is to skip brushing them with the egg wash and bake them, then brush them with melted butter once out of the oven.